-We have established a due diligence process on all aspects of our sustainability platform, enabling us to identify, prevent and mitigate any adverse impacts on the principles for human rights, the environment and anti-corruption.
-In the basic setup all employees contact the CSR manager in case of any possible negative impact (see the figure on next page).
-The information flow of adverse impacts identified by guests or tour leaders currently flows through both the quality department and tour leader coordination, who because of their basic due diligence training now redirect it to the CSR manager.
+In the absence of the CSR manager, we have learned the necessity of one coordinator.
+Now we are back to the basic setup where all employees contact the CSR manager in case of any possible negative impact (see the figure on next page).

+The information flow of adverse impacts, identified by guests or tour leaders, currently flows through both the quality department and tour leader coordination, who because of their basic due diligence training now redirect it to the CSR manager.
 We are in the process of implementing the direct flow from the tour leaders to the CSR manager, who then contacts the product manager to take action through the supply chain.
 We believe we will get the best results from letting the product managers who have the daily contact with the suppliers be the key implementing agents of mitigation throughout the supply chain.
 Internally, the human resources department takes care of the function of collecting and reporting all accidents and staff grievances, identifying trends and initiating mitigating actions.

 Accidents occurring while travelling are a possible adverse impact on the health of our guests.
-Travelling always involves the risk of accidents, especially in less developed countries with poor infrastructure and lack of traffic regulations.
+Traveling always involves the risk of accidents, especially in less developed countries with poor infrastructure and lack of traffic regulations.
 Albatros Travel demands high safety standards from suppliers, which is also included in our Ethical Requirements document.
 In case of an accident involving clients of Albatros Travel, the company has an emergency contingency plan in place.
 The contingency plan delegates responsibilities between staff for dealing with the emergency situation in the best way.
 Tour leaders can always contact the Copenhagen office through a 24-hour emergency phone service, where our experienced staff provides support.